-Exclusion and Rodentproofing - Rodent-resistant and rodentproof modifications to existing or new constructions (collectively called "stoppage") can greatly reduce the likelihood that rodents will enter buildings and are an important element of successful structural rodent control operations.

-However, not all building designs allow for complete rodent proofing, considering that young commensal rats can enter holes 1⁄2" (13 mm) in diameter and house mice can enter even narrower openings.
-1988; (Baker, et al, 1994).
+Exclusion and Rodentproofing - Rodent-resistant and rodentproof modifications to existing or new constructions (collectively called "stoppage") can greatly reduce the likelihood that rodents will enter buildings and are an important element of successful structural rodent management operations.
+However, not all building designs allow for complete rodent proofing, considering that young commensal rats can enter holes 1/2" (13 mm) in diameter and house mice can enter even narrower openings (Frantz, 1988; Baker, et al, 1994).
 Even with conventional rodent proofing, rats can occasionally enter buildings by coming up through the plumbing that drains toilets.
 Business and farm operations which require doors to be kept open for extended periods of time, especially at night, cannot be completely rodentproofed.
-Exclusion is not useful as a first approach to existing infestations as the immediate problem is to control the rodents.
+Exclusion is useful as a first approach, or as an accompanying IPM measure to existing infestations when rodenticides must also be applied.
+Exclusion reduces the ability of commensal rodents to survive because their food, water, and shelter resources are diminished or eliminated.

 Habitat Modification - Properties can be made less attractive to commensal rodents by rather simple procedures such as improving sanitation, thereby reducing sources of harborage, food, and water (Timm, 1994a; 1994b).
-These approaches are helpful in deterring colonization by rodents and, as directed on existing labels for commensal rodenticides, are useful follow-up practices after a successful rodent control program
+These approaches are helpful in deterring colonization by rodents and, as directed on existing labels for commensal rodenticides.
+These interventions should accompany or precede baiting or trapping programs.

 Trapping - Trapping is useful for verifying the species responsible for a rodent infestation and may be sufficient to control small infestations, especially at the time of colonization (e.g., late summer invasions of homes by house mice).
 For larger infestations, rodent removal by trapping alone can be an extremely labor-intensive and costly (Boddicker, 1983).
+However, some management programs for commensal rats, such as the IPM program implemented by the San Francisco Department of the Environment, have found trapping to be a viable and often preferable rodent management technique (Blumenfeld, 2004).
 Where toxic baits cannot be used for reasons of safety, trapping may be the only removal method that can be implemented.
 Lethal and non-lethal traps of various types may be used to control various types of rodents and moles.
 Traps may be especially useful for controlling small infestations of house mice, Peromyscus spp. mice, pocket gophers, woodchucks, and Norway rats.
 Appropriate trap placement is important to success, and trap prebaiting may enhance the rate of capture of neophobic species (e.g., Timm, 1994a; 1994b).